Demsoc is a membership organisation. Anyone can join. This page tells you a bit more about how it’s run.

 Demsoc’s work is overseen by a Board of Governors, who have responsibility for setting the direction of the organisation, approving work programmes and preserving the independence and values of the organisation.

-The Governors are elected by the members at an annual General Assembly, or confirmed there after appointment as interims by the board.
+The Governors are elected or appointed under the terms of our Articles.
 They serve three-year terms.
 The current Governors are:

 Catherine is chief executive of social technology firm Public-i, and a specialist in social media and eDemocracy with a background in technology delivery.
 She has worked with online communities and social networking tools for over 10 years.